 Air supplied from outside the building must be provided through two permanent openings.
-For each unit these two openings must have a free area of not less than one sq.in.
-(6.45 sq. cm) for each 4000 BTUs (1.172 kW) input of the equipment or 250 sq. in.
-(1613 sq. cm) of free area.
+For each unit these two openings must have a free area of not less than one square inch for each 4000 BTUs input of the equipment or 250 square inches of free area.
 The free area must take into account restrictions such as louvers and bird screens.
 For Canada installations, refer to the requirements specified in CSA B149.1-10, 8.4.1 and 8.4.3.